In this article, we will discuss 14 different methods to hide rows in Excel based on different criteria utilizing the VBA macro.

 End Sub

-• Run this code and notice that the row (row 7) that contains 0 in column E is now hidden whereas row 10 that is carrying 82 is unhidden.
+The row (7) that contains 0 in column E is now hidden, whereas row 10 that is carrying 82 is unhidden.

 Read More: How to Automatically Hide Rows with Zero Values in Excel

-7. Implement Macro to Hide Rows Holding Negative Values in Excel
+Method 7 – Using a Macro to Hide Rows Holding Negative Values

-Just as you can hide rows that contain zero from the same column, you can hide rows that hold negative values as well.
-With the dataset shown below where column E contains both negative and positive values, we will see the code that hides only the negative one.
+Just as we can hide rows that contain zero from the same column, we can hide rows that hold negative values too.
+In column E which contains both negative and positive values, let’s hide only the row with the negative value.

 Steps: